zer0def/nginxinc-kubernetes-ingress/docs/content/installation/build-nginx-ingress-controller.md

 docs: DOCS-1453
 doctypes:
 - installation
-title: Building NGINX Ingress Controller
+title: Build NGINX Ingress Controller
 toc: true
 weight: 200
 ---

-Learn how to build an NGINX Ingress Controller image from source code and upload it to a private Docker registry.
-You'll also find information on the Makefile targets and variables.
+This document describes how to build an F5 NGINX Ingress Controller image from source code and upload it to a private Docker registry.

+It also includes information on the Makefile targets and variables.

-{{<call-out "tip" "Pre-built image alternatives" >}}If you'd rather not build your own NGINX Ingress Controller image, see the [pre-built image options](#pre-built-images) at the end of this guide.{{</call-out>}}
+{{<call-out "tip" "Pre-built image alternatives" >}} If you do not need to build a custom image, see the [pre-built image options](#pre-built-images) at the end of this guide. {{</call-out>}}

 ## Before you start